Jzar/school/4HC3/lecture.md

-- Another common taxnomy comes from "*Ergonomics of human-system interaction*"(ISO 9241-11:2018)
+- Another common taxonomy comes from "*Ergonomics of human-system interaction*"(ISO 9241-11:2018)

-- Usability is defined as "the extent to which a system, product or service can be used by specified users to achieve specified goals with **effectiviness, efficiency and satisfaction**"
+- Usability is defined as "the extent to which a system, product or service can be used by specified users to achieve specified goals with **effectiveness, efficiency and satisfaction**"